John Green Brady: Childhood

 John Green Brady was born in New York City.
-Upon the death of his mother, his father re-married.
+Upon the death of his mother, his father remarried.
 Brady did not get along well with his step-mother, and at the age of eight ran away from home to avoid beatings from his drunken father.
 He was found living on the streets of New York City by Theodore Roosevelt, Sr. a well-known and popular New York City philanthropist and the father of future US 26th President, Theodore Roosevelt.
 Many years later, as an adult, Brady would approach the younger Theodore Roosevelt, then governor of New York, at a 1900 conference in Portland, Oregon.
 He warmly shook Roosevelt's hand and told him:

 "Governor Roosevelt, the other governors have greeted you with interest, simply as a fellow governor and a great American. but I greet you with infinitely more interest, as the son of your father, the first Theodore Roosevelt."
 When greeted warmly by Governor Roosevelt and asked why and in what special way he had been interested in his father, Governor Brady replied, "Your father picked me up on the streets of New York, a waif and an orphan, and sent me to a Western family, paying for my transportation and early care.
 Years passed and I was able to repay the money which had given me my start in life, but I can never repay what he did for me, for it was through that early care and by giving me such a foster mother and father that I gradually rose in the world until I greet his son as a fellow governor of a part of our great country."

 Brady was living at the House of Refuge on Randall's Island when he learned about the Orphan Train.
 The eleven-year-old Brady declared himself to be an orphan and, on August 2, 1859, boarded a train bound for Indiana.
 Over the course of the week-long journey, Brady forged what would be a lifelong friendship with Andrew Burke, another boy his age from Randall's.
-The boys got off the train at Noblesville, Indiana where they were taken to "Aunt" Jenny Fergusson's hotel, fed and, in turn, put on display for prospective adopters.
+The boys got off the train at Noblesville, Indiana, where they were taken to "Aunt" Jenny Fergusson's hotel, fed and, in turn, put on display for prospective adopters.

 Brady's experience as an orphan train rider is discussed in the book Orphan Trains: Taking the Rails to a New Life, by Rebecca Langston-George.

 Brady went to live with the family of John Green, of Tipton County, Indiana.
 Judge John Green recalled, "I decided to take John Brady home with me because I considered him the homeliest, toughest, most unpromising boy in the whole lot.
 I had a curious desire to see what could be made of such a specimen of humanity."
 Brady attended Yale University and graduated in 1874.

 Brady married Elizabeth Jane Patton in 1887 in Sitka, Alaska.
 They had five children: John Green Brady Jr., Hugh P. Brady, Sheldon Jackson Brady, Mary Beattie Brady and Elizabeth P. Brady.